Trade Forex Trading

 1 contract gives a profit of $10 for every 1 pip movement.

-1 pip is the minimum movement in price exchange rate, & it is equal to 1 hundredths (1/100) of 1 cents, or the equivalent of 0.01cents.
+1 pip is the smallest possible change in the price of exchange rates, and it's equal to one-hundredth (1/100) of 1 cent, or 0.01 cents.

-So if you have opened 1 contract and the exchange rate moves by 0.01 cents you make profit of $10.
+Thus, if you open one contract and the exchange rate shifts by just 0.01 cents, your resultant profit will be $10.

 If the exchange rate moves by 1 cents and you have opened 1 contract, your profit will be $1,000, because 1 cents movement is equivalent to 100 pips and 1 pip profit per lot is $10.

-If a currency pair moves 20 pips in your favor you'll make $200 dollars with 1 standard contract and if the same currency pair moves 50 pips in your favor you'll make $500 dollars.
+If a currency pair moves 20 pips in your favor, you make $200 with one standard contract.
+If it moves 50 pips your way, you make $500.

 This is how profits are generated in the currency market.

-Likewise, If a currency pair moves 20 pips in the opposite trend direction of your open trade will lose $200 dollars with 1 standard lot and if the same currency pair moves 50 pips in the opposite market trend direction of your open position you will lose $500 dollars.
+Similarly, if a currency pair goes down 20 pips from your open trade you will lose $200 with 1 standard lot, and if the same currency pair goes 50 pips against your open position you will lose $500.

 Learn More Topics & Courses: